‘Spider-Man’ surpasses $1B globally in second weekend

 The fourth Matrix also opened on Wednesday and has earned an estimated $22.5 million in its first five days in North America.
 The film, directed by Lana Wachowski and starring Keanu Reeves and Carrie-Anne Moss, is currently streaming on HBO Max as well.
 Globally, it’s grossed $69.8 million to date.

+While the studio was hoping for a stronger box office, Jeff Goldstein, Warner Bros.’ head of domestic distribution, said the movie achieved what they were looking for as an overall strategy including HBO Max.

+“The Matrix Resurrections” is the last of the 18 Warner Bros. films released in 2021 to debut both in theaters and on HBO Max simultaneously.
+Starting in 2022, the studio will have a 45-day exclusive theatrical window on their films.

-And in fourth is Disney and 20th Century’s “The King’s Man,” a prequel to the action-comedy Kingsman series starring Ralph Fiennes.
-It came in slightly under expectations with $10 million from its first five days.
+In fourth place was Disney and 20th Century’s “The King’s Man,” a prequel to the action-comedy Kingsman series starring Ralph Fiennes.
+It came in slightly under expectations with $6.4 million from the weekend and $10 million from its first five days.
 The audience skewed heavily male (65%).

-The Kurt Warner biopic “American Underdog” opened on Christmas Day and has made an estimated $6.2 million in its two days in release.
+The Kurt Warner biopic “American Underdog” opened on Christmas Day and has made an estimated $6.2 million in its two days in release to round out the top five.
 Zachary Levi stars as Warner, the quarterback who went from undrafted free agent to Hall of Famer.

 Paul Thomas Anderson’s “Licorice Pizza” expanded nationwide on Christmas, after playing in limited release for a month, and added $2.3 million bringing its total to $3.7 million.
+And right behind it was the Denzel Washington-directed drama “A Journal For Jordan,” which to $2.2 million.

+With just a few days left in 2021, the North American box office is currently sitting at $4.3 billion and is likely to net out around $4.4 billion.
+Pre-pandemic, it was normal for a year’s box office to surpass $11 billion.

+“To say was a roller-coaster year is an understatement,” said Paul Dergarabedian, the senior media analyst for Comscore, Inc. “The marketplace is still facing challenges from the pandemic, but what an amazing capper to one of the most incredible years ever at the box office.”

 Follow AP Film Writer Lindsey Bahr on Twitter: http://twitter.com/ldbahr